2019 Lincoln MKC Trim Levels with Comparisons & Configurations.

 Each trim level has its own list of standard and optional features, and these will probably factor into your decision-making process.
 So, are you ready to find out which trim level is the best fit for you?
 Read on through to the end of this comparison review, and, by then, you should have a clearer idea of which 2019 Lincoln MKC trim present you with the best overall deal.

-Compare the 2019 Lincoln MKC Standard vs Select Trim Levels.
+Compare the 2019 Lincoln MKC Standard vs Select Trims.
 What is the difference?

 The first in the line-up of 2019 Lincoln MKCs is the base Standard trim level.
 This trim, as mentioned above, comes with the 2.0-L engine, front-wheel drive, and 6-speed automatic transmission.
 Other mechanical specs on the MKC Standard include traction control, hill start assist, automatic start/stop, an electronic parking break, electric power-assisted steering.
 Of course, opting for all-wheel drive means that you also get the adaptive suspension.
 All of these features also come equipped the same way on the second trim level up, the Select.